 - IRS whistleblower claims involving complex transaction structures used by wealthy taxpayers to improperly reduce their taxes.

 - Medicare and Medicaid fraud qui tam cases alleging unnecessary and sometimes harmful medical treatment, kickbacks and fraudulent billing practices.
 This includes a qui tam case, which he assisted with, against multiple blood testing labs for allegedly paying doctors kickbacks to order medically unnecessary tests that has resulted in $54.5 million in settlements so far.
 In addition, a federal district court jury found that three defendants who did not settle are liable for $51.2 million in trebled damages.

 - Fraud relating to security flaws in government technology contracts.

 While at Harvard, Mr. Jochnowitz was a student attorney for legal services for indigent clients in Boston, Jamaica Plain (MA) and the Bronx (NY).
 He was a summer associate at McKinsey & Co. and Brooklyn Legal Services Corp.
 A in New York City.
 For nearly two years, he also worked for an anti-foreclosure initiative, Project No One Leaves in Boston, where he led recruitment and training and worked with tenants and former homeowners.

 Mr. Jochnowitz joined Phillips & Cohen after working for a private law practice in New York City.
-He served as a Peace Corps volunteer in Malawi (Africa) for two years before he attended Harvard and later started a nonprofit, Success in Kapiri, that works with a school for children with disabilities, orphans and others in rural Malawi.
+He served as a Peace Corps volunteer in Malawi (Africa) for two years before he attended Harvard.

 Mr. Jochnowitz is admitted to the bar in New York and Washington, DC.